 Many modern multiplex cinemas ran on single manning, one man/woman running several screens.
 This was possible because of sophisticated automation equipment using computers.
 Film stock and film projection equipment improved greatly to be suddenly thrown out in favour of digital.

 Now all cinemas are equipped with digital projection, not a frame of film in sight.
 The plus side is no dirt, scratching or weave.
 No matter how many times it is screened the quality remains the same.
 A film can be screened in several auditoriums at the click of a mouse, no need for several copies.
-Once the film is in the server it can be moved anywhere.
+Once the film is on the central (TMS) server it can be moved to each individual server in any screen.

 I myself was a cinema projectionist and it is sad that this trade, like so many others has been confined to the scrap heap.
 There was something about handling film, and being able to physically see images.
 Showmanship where a projectionist could provide a fantastic cinematic experience has gone.
 Curtains (tabs), which hid a blank screen, are no longer used in cinemas.
 Curtains hiding the screen added to the cinematic experience.
 A blank screen doesn’t do anything for showmanship.
 Also masking, which masked the rough edges that were projected because of the masking (aperture plate) are no longer used in many cinemas.